Academies revenue funding allocations

-We use the local authority (LA) formula to calculate mainstream provision, and place-led funding for pupils who attract high-needs funding.
-Academies and free schools also receive the education services grant (ESG), which covers the cost of services LAs provide directly to maintained schools.
+We use the local authority formula to calculate mainstream provision, and place-led funding for pupils who attract high needs funding.
+Academies and free schools also receive the education services grant (ESG), which covers the cost of services local authorities provide directly to maintained schools.

-Each LA agrees the funding factors and rates for their area in consultation with their schools forum.
+Each local authority agrees the funding factors and rates for their area in consultation with their schools forum.
 The funding formula for mainstream academies uses pupil-led factors such as basic entitlement, deprivation, prior attainment, mobility and English as an additional language (EAL), combined with factors based on the institution, such as a lump sum for premises costs, split site funding or a sparsity factor for small rural academies.
 EFA uses the local funding model to calculate allocations for academies and free schools.

 The general annual grant (GAG)

-- school budget share – calculated on the same basis as for maintained schools in the same LA.
-The FAP guides for the 2016 to 2017 academic years explains how we calculate the school budget share.
+- school budget share – calculated on the same basis as for maintained schools in the same local authority.
+The FAP guidance for the 2016 to 2017 academic year explains how we calculate the school budget share.

 - education services grant (ESG) – allocated based on pupil numbers

 A minimum funding guarantee protects the school budget share.
 This means per-pupil funding will not fall by more than 1.5% compared with the previous year.
 The minimum funding guarantee calculation excludes funding for sixth forms and places in special units.

 Where appropriate, the GAG may also include funding for high needs places, post-16 students and startup funding for new institutions.

 Education services grant (ESG)

-Academies receive ESG to cover services that a local authority would normally provide to a maintain school, such as HR, audit and asset management.
-Academies receive:
+Academies receive ESG to cover services that a local authority would normally provide to a maintained school, such as HR, audit and asset management.

 The ESG rates in the 2016 to 2017 academic year are as follows: